-The job of a GP is fundamentally different to the one it was ten years ago.
-In the past decade, demographic changes, patient and societal expectations, medical advances and new technologies have all contributed to the transformation of the healthcare landscape, driving changes in health policy and healthcare systems towards expansion of community-based services as a means to improve health, raise quality and reduce costs of care.
-Where once GPs expected to work mainly in a single practice, which offered stability and continuity of colleagues and patients, newly qualified GPs may now work in a variety of settings that deliver primary care closer to patients.
-Furthermore, as well as looking after patients' health a GP must be competent in leadership and management of the organisations in which they work and added to this, are now involved in commissioning health services for their populations, further transforming the nature of GP work.
+The job of a GP is fundamentally different from what it was 10 years ago.
+In the past decade, demographic changes, patient and societal expectations, medical advances, and new technologies have all contributed to the transformation of health care, driving changes in health policy and healthcare systems towards expansion of communitybased services as a means to improve health, raise quality, and reduce costs of care.1-3 Where once GPs expected to work mainly in a single practice, which offered stability and continuity of colleagues and patients, newly-qualified GPs may now work in a variety of settings that deliver primary care closer to patients.
+Furthermore, as well as looking after patients' health, GPs must be competent in leadership and management of the organisations in which they work and are now involved in commissioning health services for their populations (Health and Social Care Act 2012), further transforming the nature of

-Aside from new national curriculum and assessment processes for GPs,5 as part of reform across postgraduate specialist training,6 GP training has remained largely the same with trainees completing a variety of hospital posts and an apprenticeship period in General Practice.
+Aside from new national curriculum and assessment processes for GPs,4 as part of reform across postgraduate specialist training, 5 GP training has remained largely the same with trainees completing a variety of hospital posts and an apprenticeship period in general practice.
 Length of training has also remained the same despite an expanding curriculum and the ever more demanding and complex nature of the job.

-The recent Shape of Training review7 now proposes to overhaul the structure of all postgraduate medical training to ensure the medical workforce can meet the demands of a future NHS with fewer boundaries between sectors, bringing a focus on capabilities rather than competences.
-This includes the proposal for all specialist training to be a minimum of four years, which is in line with the recent RCGP recommendation to extend GP training with at least 24 months spent in primary care,8 which was accepted by Medical Education England, although funding for this remains uncertain.
-This study was carried out to explore the views of those who have recently qualified as GPs about their training and the findings may offer timely insight for those responsible for planning extended training.
+The Shape of Training review proposed to overhaul the structure of all postgraduate medical training to ensure the medical workforce can meet the demands of a future NHS with fewer boundaries between sectors, bringing a focus on capabilities rather than competencies.
+This included the proposal for all specialist training to be for a minimum of 4 years, which is in line with the 2012 RCGP recommendation to extend GP training with at least 24 months spent in primary care.7 This was accepted by Medical Education England, although funding for this remains uncertain.